grpc/proposal/A93-xds-ext-proc.md

   Attributes to be sent to ext_proc server along with client-to-server and server-to-client events, respectively.
-The set of supported attributes is the same as what we support for any CEL expression in xDS. any unsupported attribute name will be ignored.
+The set of supported attributes is the same as what we support for any CEL expression in xDS.
+  Any unsupported attribute name will be ignored.
 See [Attributes Sent to ext_proc Server](#attributes-sent-to-the-ext_proc-server) below for details.
 - [mutation_rules](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L225):
   Optional.
 See [Header Mutations](#header-mutations) for details.